Asana/SGTM/README.md

 1. Create your "SGTM Users" project (feel free to name this whatever you want -- this is just a suggestion).
 The requirements of this project are two custom fields named: "Github Username" (Text field) and "user_id" (Number field).
 Save the `id` of this project (from the URL once created) in `./terraform/terraform.tfvars.json` under `"asana_users_project_id"`.
 1. Create your "SGTM <repo> tasks" project (feel free to name this whatever you want -- this is just a suggestion).
 Suggested custom fields (though optional) are: "PR Status" and "Build".
 When these exist on your project, SGTM will update these custom fields based on the merge status and build status of your pull requests.
+   1. If you have multiple repositories you want synced to Asana, you can create several of these projects.
+Make sure to take note of all of the project IDs for a later step.
 1. Make sure that the Asana user/guest that you created earlier is a member of both of these projects.

 ### Update S3 buckets to be uniquely yours